zhangao0086/DKImagePickerController/README.md

 Update for Xcode 6.4 with Swift 1.2
 ---
 ## Description
 New version!
 It's A Facebook style Image Picker Controller by Swift.
+It uses [DKCamera][mitLink] instead of `UIImagePickerController` since the latter cannot be Integrated into another container, and the latter will raise a warning "Snapshotting ... or snapshot after screen updates." in **iOS 8**.

 ## Requirements
 * iOS 7.1+